Frozen Shoulder in 2025: Causes and Faster Recovery Tips

 Hydrodilatation, also known as capsular distension, involves injection of saline solution into the joint capsule to mechanically stretch contracted tissues.
 This procedure, when combined with immediate aggressive stretching, can dramatically improve range of motion.

-Corticosteroid injections can help manage inflammation during the acute phase and may be combined with hydrodilatation for enhanced effectiveness.
-The timing and technique of injection are crucial for optimal outcomes.
+Corticosteroid injections can help manage inflammation during the acute phase and may be combined with hydrodilatation for improved effectiveness.
+The timing and technique of injection are important for best outcomes.

 For chronic cases with persistent limitations, we may incorporate shockwave therapy in Wayne NJ to promote tissue remodeling and improve the effectiveness of stretching interventions.